and the calm is deep where the quiet waters flow

 It was impossible to tell if his voice sounded resigned, or determined, or scared.

 They left the inn as the sun rose without waking either of the Lan youngsters.
-Lan Wangji indicated in a few succinct words that Lan Jingyi and Lan Sizhui—as the alpha boy was apparently called—had no need of him to travel, and knew to return to Gusu as soon as the night-hunt in Dafan came to a close.
+Lan Wangji indicated in a few succinct words that Lan Jingyi and Lan Sizhui—as the qianyuan boy was apparently called—had no need of him to travel, and knew to return to Gusu as soon as the night-hunt in Dafan came to an end.

 Lan Wangji did not speak outside of this.
 He said nothing at all when Wei Wuxian lingered in the dining room downstairs, asking for hot water to seep the moonless tea in and drinking it leisurely.
-There were still some wounded from the night before laid atop the benches and tables, and some who slept on the ground itself for lack of rooms to use.
-The young omega girl was nowhere to be seen.
+There were still some wounded people from the night before laid atop the benches and tables, and some who slept on the ground itself for lack of rooms to use.
+The young kunze waitress was nowhere to be seen.

 Another surprise was the lack of pursuit sent their way.
 As the hours crawled by and they ventured out of forest paths and into broader, flatter roads, Wei Wuxian wondered that he could not see Sandu’s glare hovering over them or hear Jiang Cheng’s angry voice calling Mo Xuanyu’s name.